Spanish Maquis: Invasion of Val d'Aran

-"Agrupaciones Guerrilleras"
+Agrupaciones Guerrilleras

-In spite of the setback of Arán in 1944, the expectations of the exiled Spanish Communist Party (PCE) remained high, given that all seemed still possible in an international context of general collapse of fascism.
-All throughout Spain, the level of guerrilla activity went up, precipitated by the incorporation of new contingents forced to cross the border from France and the reorganization of the groups with structures of a more military character.
+Despite the setback of Arán in 1944, the expectations of the exiled Spanish Communist Party (PCE) remained high, given the general collapse of fascism internationally.
+Guerilla activity increased throughout Spain, precipitated by the incorporation of new contingents forced to cross the border from France and the reorganization of the groups into a more military structure.

-The exiled PCE promoted the creation of the Agrupaciones Guerrilleras (Guerrilla Groups) in several geographic zones, coordinating the actions between them.
-It was modeled after the Federación de Guerrillas de León-Galicia, the first guerrilla organization of the post-war era.
-The most active group from the AG was the Agrupación Guerrillera de Levante y Aragón (AGLA), which was active in the area between the southern part of Teruel, the interior of Castellón and the north of Cuenca.
+The exiled PCE promoted the creation of the Agrupaciones Guerrilleras (AG, Guerrilla Groups) in several geographic zones and coordinated the actions between them.
+They were modeled after the Federación de Guerrillas de León-Galicia, the first guerrilla organization of the post-war era.
+The most active group from the AG was the Agrupación Guerrillera de Levante y Aragón (AGLA), which was active in the area between the southern part of Teruel, the interior of Castellón, and the north of Cuenca.
 Also noteworthy was the Agrupación de Guerilleros "Stalingrado" (Stalingrad Group) headed up by Manolo el Rubio (Pablo Pérez Hidalgo), which operated in the Sierra de Bermeja near Cádiz, and at its peak boasted a force of 50 resistance fighters.

 All these groups were extremely sectarian in their aims and organization, following invariably the strategies dictated by the Central Committee (controlled by Moscow).
-The will to keep fighting was maintained by strict discipline imposed by the PCE kommisars.
+PCE kommisars imposed strict discipline to maintain the will to keep fighting.
 People in these groups who wanted to leave and rejoin a normal civilian life were most of the time treated as deserters and shot, even at the rearguard guerrilla camps in France.

-In 1948 the PCE changed its strategy, and at the behest of Stalin, renounced the guerrilla fight, preferring to try to change the state-sanctioned Spanish Syndical Organization from within.
-This began the decline of the agrupaciones, already quite beaten by government repression.
+In 1948 the PCE changed its strategy, and at the behest of Stalin renounced the guerrilla fight, preferring to try to change the state-sanctioned Spanish Syndical Organization from within.
+This began the decline of the agrupaciones, which was already suffering government repression.
 The Agrupaciones Guerrilleras renamed themselves Comités de Resistencia.
 The new orientation, however, was not effective, and ultimately a general evacuation was decreed in 1952.